25ohms/touchdesigner-codex-mcp/MCP-ARCHITECTURE.md

 ## Conclusion

-The MCP architecture provides a robust foundation for integrating TouchDesigner with AI assistants.
+The MCP architecture provides a robust foundation for integrating TouchDesigner with Codex CLI.
 The separation between documentation (TD-MCP) and control (TD-Control-MCP) servers allows for:

 1. **Modularity**: Use either or both servers as needed
 2. **Stability**: Documentation queries don't affect control operations